timsilber/recipe_japanese-curry/README.md

 ![final curry](assets/curry-final.png)

 Let's be clear — you can follow the directions on the back of the box and get a fine product.
-But incorporating classic French techniques such as braising to more modern techniques like using
+But incorporating classic French techniques such as braising to more modern techniques like using {TODO}

 Total time: 3-4 hours